-1. Mortality reminders and water efficiency compliance (September 2017 or 2018 starts).
+1. Mortality reminders and water efficiency compliance (in progress MES; results expected September 2020).
 Student must be familiar with water efficiency literature and willing/able to conduct door-to-door interviews using two or more comparative communities located at variable distances to urban cemeteries.

-4. Awe Emotions (September 2018 or 2019 start).
+4. Awe Emotions (September 2019 start).
 Awe of the natural environment and our place in the world/universe as a mortality defense that influences how we make water decisions.